CivicActions/ssp-toolkit/docs/controls/IR.md

 ##### CivicActions

-CivicActions personnel, as soon as an incident event is detected and/or communicated, are required to report the incident event to CivicActions Security.
+CivicActions personnel, as soon as an incident event is detected and/or communicated, are required to report the incident event to CivicActions' Security Office.
 Methods of detection and/or communication may include one or more of:
-• Though continuous monitoring tools (StatusCake, OSSEC, others).
+• Through continuous monitoring tools (StatusCake, OSSEC, others).
 • As a result of application notifications where CivicActions Security receives notifications (AIDE, OpsGenie, others).
 • Event logging described in AC-2
-• Host based alerts from the cloud infrastructure or platform.
+• Host-based alerts from the cloud infrastructure or platform.

 #### b

 ##### CivicActions

-CivicActions personnel, as soon as the incident event is detected and/or communicated, are required to report the incident event to CivicActions Security.
+CivicActions personnel, as soon as the incident event is detected and/or communicated, are required to report the incident event to CivicActions' Security Office.

 ### IR-7: Incident Response Assistance